 While a title like “product designer” might seem fairly self-explanatory, it turns out to be a bit of a misnomer.
-That’s because product design actually entails so much more than just designing a product.
+That’s because understanding the question, what is product design, product design actually entails so much more than just designing a product.
 Well, good product design, anyway.

 While a product designer does indeed create (or design) products, they are just a part of a larger design team.
 These product designers are typically employed by the manufacturers of most every product you can imagine.
 A product designer has to be a visual designer as well, who designs websites, furniture, technology, cars and anything else you can buy.